 Organisation Standards Police Scotland We will discuss with you how you will be kept informed of progress in your case; we will also explain how we will deal with your case and what we may ask you to do to help us; If you are a victim or witness, a person who has given a statement in relation to a crime or a family member of a victim who has died as a result of a crime, you can make a request for information.
-When they receive your application, Police Scotland will respond within 40 days.
-For more detail on what information can be requested, and how to apply; please go to www.scotland.police.uk/access-to-information/the-victims-and-witnesses- scotland-act-2014 • If you are a victim of one of these crimes you will have the option to let officers know whether you want a male or female officer to interview you.
-We will try to meet your request wherever possible; To assess your vulnerability as a witness, we will consider, with our partners, your particular needs, and thereafter try to ensure those needs are met; and We will ensure you receive a Victim's Care Card if you are a victim of crime, this will provide you with the details of your enquiry officer, the crime you report and information on how you can access victim support and the Scottish Government's Victims' Code.
+POLICE SCOTLAND Keeping people safe POILEAS ALBA When they receive your application, Police Scotland will respond within 40 days.
+For more detail on what information can be requested, and how to apply please go to: www.scotland.police.uk/access-to-information/the-victims-and- witnesses-scotland-act-2014 If you are a victim of either a sexual offence, trafficking for prostitution, trafficking for exploitation, domestic abuse or stalking you will have the option to let officers know whether you want a male or female officer to interview you.
+We will try to meet your request wherever possible; To assess your vulnerability as a witness, we will consider, with our partners, your particular needs, and thereafter try to ensure those needs are met; and We will ensure you receive a Victim Care Card if you are a victim of crime which provides you with the details of your enquiry officer, the crime you report and information on how you can access victim support and the Scottish Government's Victims' Code.

-Organisation Standards Crown Office and Procurator Fiscal Service We will treat you fairly and with respect, we will listen to you through our Complaints and Feedback Policy and the review of our decisions and we will communicate with you clearly and effectively; We will make sure that you have access to the relevant and appropriate information that you are entitled to and in situations where we cannot provide that information we will explain the reasons why; We will ensure that you are given the help you need to give evidence in court.
+Organisation Standards Crown Office and Procurator Fiscal Service CROWN OFFICE & PROCURATOR FISCAL SERVICE SCOTLAND'S PROSECUTION SERVICE We will treat you fairly and with respect, we will listen to you through our Complaints and Feedback Policy and the review of our decisions and we will communicate with you clearly and effectively; We will make sure that you have access to the relevant and appropriate information that you are entitled to, and in situations where we cannot provide that information we will explain the reasons why; We will ensure that you are given the help you need to give evidence in court.
 We will assess your vulnerability, explain the special measures available to you under the law and when available apply for you to be supported with the appropriate special measures; and We will take decisions in cases reported to us in line with our prosecution code and continue to review the training needs of our staff to ensure that they have the appropriate skills.

-Organisation Standards The Scottish Courts and Tribunals Service If you are a witness, we will update you on the progress of the court case at least once per hour and advise you when you can leave the court; We will provide separate waiting rooms for prosecution and defence witnesses, and access to refreshments; If you are entitled to give your evidence to court by live TV link, we will meet you on the day and explain the process for giving your evidence to court; We will respond to requests received on behalf of witnesses, for court familiarisation visits, within 3 working days of receipt; and • If you want to know what support is available to you when you arrive at court, we will direct you to the Witness Service or other support services which are present in the court building.
+Organisation Standards The Scottish Courts and Tribunals Service Scottish Courts and Tribunals Service If you are a witness, we will update you on the progress of the court case at least once per hour and advise you when you can leave the court; We will provide separate waiting rooms for prosecution and defence witnesses, and access to refreshments; If you are entitled to give your evidence to court by live TV link, we will meet you on the day and explain the process for giving your evidence to court; We will respond to requests received on behalf of witnesses, for court familiarisation visits, within 3 working days of receipt; and If you want to know what support is available to you when you arrive at court, we will direct you to the Witness Service or other support services which are present in the court building.